Japanese Auctions

 USS — Used Car System of Japan

-Japan's largest auction network · 13+ locations nationwide
+Japan's largest network · 13+ locations · Strictest grading

-USS is the undisputed largest auction network in Japan and the most widely recognised name in Japanese used car auctions internationally.
-USS operates major locations in Tokyo, Osaka, Nagoya, Fukuoka, Sapporo, Kyushu, Okayama and several other cities, with some locations running auctions multiple times per week.
+USS (Used Car System of Japan) is the undisputed largest auction network in Japan and the most widely recognised internationally.
+USS operates in Tokyo, Osaka, Nagoya, Fukuoka, Sapporo, Okayama, Kyushu and several other cities, with major locations running weekly or twice-weekly auctions.

 Annual Volume